JunZhangNPO/Reading/NPO/Smith & Lipsky (1993) Nonprofits for Hire: The Welfare State in the Age of Contracting.md

 health clinic status; it gives government administrators greater confidence in the legtimacy of the service contract; nonprofits ise professional capacity to protect their share of the contract market.

 The individuals who now bring into reality the service side of the welfare state are the new street-level bureaucrats. p115

+** Deprofessionalization
+- compromising professional autonomy
+- The legitimacy of the service depedens upon professional autonomy
+- amateur efforts come into conflict with public demands for standards
+- Difference between US and EU
+-